kicklassl/sample-buzzad-native/README.md

 ```

 ### Step 3: Loading Ads
-Create the 'NativeAd' object using adListener(step 2) and request ads.
+Create the `NativeAd` object with adListener(step 2) and request ads by calling the `loadAds()`.
-It takes some time to get an ad response. we recommend to request ads earlier when it should be shown.
+It takes some time to get an ad response.
+So we recommend to request ads earlier.

 ```
 NativeAd nativeAd = new NativeAd(SampleActivity.this, "230653482367311");